Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 • 2nd Degree Retail Fraud (again, as long as the person does not have a prior CIMT and is not incarcerated for greater than six (6) months)

-A 2nd Degree Shoplifting can become a Crime Against Moral Turpitude even if the defendant has no prior conviction if they are accused of a probation violation.
+A 2nd degree shoplifting can become a Crime Against Moral Turpitude even if the defendant has no prior conviction if they have a probation violation.
 If the probation violation and the original sentences total six months or more, it triggers immigration consequences.
 A suspended jail sentence or time cut off a sentence due to good behavior, under immigration law, is not distinguished from a jail sentence served in its entirety.

 What type of person shoplifts from a store?